phonegap/phonegap-app-developer/plugins/org.apache.cordova.contacts/doc/index.md

 function specified by the __contactSuccess__ parameter.

-The __contactFields__ parameter specifies the fields to be used as a search qualifier, and only those results are passed to the __contactSuccess__ callback function.
+The __contactFields__ parameter specifies the fields to be used as a search qualifier.
 A zero-length __contactFields__ parameter is invalid and results in `ContactError.INVALID_ARGUMENT_ERROR`.
 A __contactFields__ value of `"*"` returns all contact fields.